-Heavy use during the summer has likely taken its toll on your grill, so take the time now to get it ready for the months ahead.
+Heavy use during the last year has likely taken its toll on your grill, so take the time now to get it ready for the months ahead.
 A clean grill means better tasting food, and much less risk from clinging debris, carbonized fats, flame ups and more.
-Here are five simple steps to keep your grill fired up throughout the year:
+Here are five simple steps to keep your grill fired up safely throughout the year:

 - Thoroughly wash the outside with soapy water or use a grill cleaner like Weber Exterior Grill Cleaner, which will remove dirt and grime from enameled grill surfaces, making them look new again.
 If there are any stainless steel surfaces, use a stainless steel cleaner such as Sprayway Stainless Steel Cleaner, a soft cloth, and make sure to wipe with the grain to maintain a scratch-free shine.

 - Open the grill lid and if you notice any peeling inside, don’t worry that it’s peeling paint.
 It’s actually a deposit of grease and smoke that collects during use.
 Use a stainless steel brush to remove this debris.
 If left unchecked for months or years, it eventually will eat into the metal casing of your grill.

 - Remove all the cooking grates and flavor bars and soak them in warm soapy water to loosen debris.

 - Finally, scrape any debris from inside the bottom and sides of the cook box using a straight, flat-edged object such as a putty knife, letting it fall into the removable tray pan.
 Wipe the inside of the grill clean with warm soapy water and a scrubbing pad.
 Empty the debris from the tray into the trash and replace any disposable drip pans.